Code Smell 15 - Missed Preconditions

 Assertions, Preconditions, Postconditions and invariants are our allies to avoid invalid objects.
 Avoiding them leads to hard-to-find errors.

-TD;DR: If you turn off your assertions just in production your phone will ring at late hours.
+TL;DR: If you turn off your assertions just in production your phone will ring at late hours.

 - Contract breaking